 Contact Header

-ClearIP returns selected routes as configured in the routing services inside a Contact header and gives you flexibility in defining the routes and parameters within the Contact header.
+ClearIP returns selected routes as configured in the routing services inside a Contact header and allows for flexibility in defining the routes and parameters within the Contact header.

 Contact header structure